YongqiJin/NMR-Solver/README.md

 ## License

-This project is licensed under the terms of MIT license.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for additional details.